Q. What is the Honors College?

 A. Yes, an Honors designation is recorded on your transcript for every Honors contract/section successfully.

 In addition, students may graduate with Honors.
-The LSC-North Harris Honors Program offers three distinctions, they are:
+The LSC-North Harris Honors College offers three distinctions, they are:

 Q.What is the difference between an Honors section and an Honors contract?

 A. Honors credits are earned through both sections and contracts.
 An Honors section will take place as a scheduled class, and activities will be incorporated into the class syllabus.
 Honors contracts take place outside of a classroom with the guidance of a faculty mentor.
 Credit for both contracts and sections is indicated on transcripts.

 Q. Does participation in Honors really matter?